sapienzastudentsnetwork/sapienzastudentsnetwork.github.io/30786/info/freshmen/how-to-enroll.md

 ## English requirements

-In addition to the steps explained below, applicants must meet one of the following requirements in English languague:
+In addition to the steps explained below, applicants must meet one of the following requirements in English language:

 1. a Cambridge English Certificate between FCE, CAE or CPE;
-2. a TOEFL with a minumum score of 72 out of 120;
+2. a TOEFL with a minimum score of 72 out of 120;
 3. an IELTS Academic with a minimum score of 5.5 out of 9;
 4. a High School Diploma awarded in english;
 5. a self-declaration of being a English native speaker;